 - Founded In: 2018

-- Investors Include: VGM Partners, Global Founders Capital, City Light Capital
+- Investors Include: Canaan Partners, VMG Partners, City Light Capital

 College can be a particularly stressful time for students, and more often than not, therapy resources are scarce.
-Mantra Health aims to change that with the first digital mental health clinic for university students.
+Mantra Health aims to change that with a digital mental health clinic built for university students.
 The integrated platform is customizable for each student’s campus, making it easier to assess their needs and get quicker access to professionals.
+Mantra partners with campuses including MIT and Cornell.

 - Location: Singapore